Astraeus-/heroeslounge-api/README.md

 npm install heroeslounge-api --save
 ```

-### Examples
+### Requests
-A list of examples can be found in the examples folder.
+Requests for arrays of data can accept a limit variable.
+This limit can be positive if you want to start from 0 or
+negative if you want to start from the end.